What We Do

 Sustainable Paths

-Over the years, we have gained extensive knowledge that has allowed our techniques to evolve.
-The image shows a section of path where two different styles—stone pitching and ‘branch and aggregate’—are combined to suit the landscape.
+Over the years, we’ve built up experience that has helped us refine our techniques.
+This image shows a path where we’ve blended two styles—stone pitching and ‘branch and aggregate’—to work naturally with the landscape.

 Forest Rangers

-Our Forest Rangers work in Castlewellan Forest Park and Kilbroney Park, Rostrevor.
-They are responsible for maintaining the mountain bike trails in both parks, ensuring they are clear of debris and fallen trees—especially as storms become more frequent.
+Our Forest Rangers work across Castlewellan Forest Park and Kilbroney Park in Rostrevor.
+In these locations, they are responsible for maintaining mountain bike trails, ensuring routes are kept clear of debris and fallen trees—particularly as storms become more frequent.

-Their on-the-ground presence allows them to engage directly with trail users, leading to practical improvements.
-For instance, a fallen tree was placed at a popular resting spot for tired riders, blending seamlessly into the natural surroundings.
+Moreover, their on-the-ground presence allows them to engage directly with trail users, which subsequently leads to practical improvements.
+For instance, after observing trail use, a fallen tree was moved to a popular resting spot.
+Consequently, it now offers informal seating while seamlessly blending into the natural surroundings.

 Healthy Heathland

 A key part of caring for the Mourne landscape is the heathland management project.
-Increased recreation, under-grazing, and wildfires have damaged the area, affecting the habitat and species.
+Increased recreation, inconsistent grazing, and wildfires have damaged the area, affecting the habitat and species.
 The Healthy Heathland project has focused on developing best practices tailored to the Mournes.

 Eroded peat hags are an increasing concern in the Mournes.
 To tackle this issue, numerous dams have been created to improve water retention and promote regeneration.
 In the high Mournes, we use stones and large coir rolls—made from coconut husks—to build these dams.
 These dams help control erosion and support faster vegetation growth.